mboughaba/vim-lessmess/README.md

 ```

-# Advanced configuration
+### Advanced configuration
-1. Lessmess can be configured to request user's confirmation before removing white-space.
-To enable this feature following configuration need to be added to the user's `.vimrc`
+1. Lessmess can be configured to request user's confirmation before removing white-spaces.
+To enable this feature, following configuration need to be added to the user's `.vimrc`
 ```vim
 let g:confirm_whitespace_removal = 1
 ```